- The Feinstein Institute currently has more than 2,000 research studies being conducted with more than 15,000 participants enrolled each year.

 - 2008 The Feinstein Institute signs a collaboration agreement with the Karolinska Institute in Sweden, home of the Nobel Prize.

-- 2008 The North Shore-LIJ Graduate School of Molecular Medicine changes its name to the Elmezzi Graduate School of Molecular Medicine, which received its initial charter to grant PhD degrees to recent medical school graduates in 1993.
+- 2008 The Northwell Health Graduate School of Molecular Medicine changes its name to the Elmezzi Graduate School of Molecular Medicine, which received its initial charter to grant PhD degrees to recent medical school graduates in 1993.

 - 2010 Christopher J. Czura, PhD, Jared Huston, MD, and colleagues discover the “neural tourniquet,” a technology that uses electrical nerve stimulation to control bleeding.